garden-rs/garden/doc/ideas.md

 listed order copy their contents into the main configuration.
 This seems like this should be possible to attain through refactoring that allows the configuration to be iteratively updated by a config reader.
-Allow "graft" gardens by including the garden.yaml from an external garden.yaml and placings its tree, groups, and gardens in a "custom::" graft namespace.

 ## Grafts (WIP)

 Make it possible to graft configuration from one graden file into another.
-Trees, variables and groups are available under a "<graft>::" namespace that can be evaluated from the scope of the main garden file.
+Create "grafted" gardens by including an external garden.yaml and placings its trees, variables and groups are available under a `<graft>::` namespace that can be evaluated from the scope of the main garden file.

 Grafts are nestable, as a config inside a namespace can itself have grafts.

     grafts: